iRobotEducation/create3_docs/docs/hw/hookup.md

 The iRobot® Create® 3 has a USB C connector implementing a USB 2.0 host capable of 5 V @ 3 A continuous, which can be used to power and communicate with various downstream devices.
 Here are some hookup examples.

 ## Raspberry Pi
 The Raspberry Pi mounting scheme does not match Create 3's faceplate or cargo bay hole pattern; here are two 3D-printable adapters.
-The larger adapter is more rigid but requires three times as much time to print.
+The larger mount is more rigid but requires three times as much time to print.

 * [Small Mount (128kB)](data/C3-RPi-Mount-Small-20211022.stl)
 * [Large Mount (520kB)](data/C3-RPi-Mount-20211022.stl)

 ### Raspberry Pi 4
 Since the Raspberry Pi 4 has a USB C port capable of an OTG connection, a cable with a USB C connector on both ends is all that is required.
-The Pi is pictured in the cargo bay with the large mount, and the communication board is removed from the robot for clarity.
+The Pi is pictured in the cargo bay with the large mount, and the adapter board is removed from the robot for clarity.
 ![Hookup diagram for Raspberry Pi 4](data/hookup_pi4.jpg "Raspberry Pi 4")

 ### Raspberry Pi 1-3 Model B